TaiRaashid/attendance-system/README.md

-#This repository contains the backend code for a role-based attendance management system with Admin, Teacher, and Student functionalities.
+#This repository contains the code for a role-based attendance management system with Admin, Teacher, and Student functionalities.

 #Functionalities:
 - JWT-based authentication